isedwards/flask-oidc/docs/index.rst

     oidc-register https://myprovider.example.com/ https://myapplication.example.com/authorize

-and the full client_secrets.json will be generated for you, and you are ready to start.
+The full ``client_secrets.json`` file will be generated for you, and you are ready to start.

 If it does not, please see the documentation of the Provider you want to use for information on how to obtain client secrets.